Johann-Sch/EEG-VR_Meditation/README.md

 Development of a VR experience with EEG sensors

 ### Background explanation
-Thanks to a partnership between my school, Isart Digital, and a univeristy in Japan, the Tokyo univeristy of technology, I had the opportunity to do a 1 year research in Japan, Japan being my dream country that I long wanted to visit for an extended period of time.
+Thanks to a partnership between my school, and a univeristy in Japan, I had the opportunity to do a 1 year research in Japan, Japan being my dream country that I long wanted to visit for an extended period of time.

 For my research, I decided to explore about the usage of EEG to improve immersion sensation in VR.